AP 334

 1. Definitions

-1.1 Online communications refers to web-sites, social media platforms, web applications, and services that enable learners to create and share content or to participate in social networking for educational purposes.
+1.1 Online communications refers to websites, social media platforms, web applications, and services that enable learners to create and share content or to participate in social networking for educational purposes.
 Social media is defined as websites and applications that enable users to create and share content or participate in social networking.

 2. Students